derickschaefer/static-cache-wrangler/readme.txt

 == Description ==

 **Static Cache Wrangler** is a *lazy-loading, low-resource static cache and export engine* that automatically creates self-contained HTML versions of your WordPress site.

-It's perfect for anyone who wants to **preserve, distribute, or accelerate WordPress content** — whether you're archiving a client site, deploying to a CDN, or creating a portable offline version that just works anywhere.
+Orinally designed as a command-line interface (CLI), it is considered composable tooling that supports a number of administrator and site owner use cases.
+More specifically, it's perfect for anyone who wants to **preserve, distribute, or accelerate WordPress content** — whether you're archiving a client site, deploying to a CDN, or creating a portable offline version that just works anywhere.

+Technically, this plugin uses an asyncronous mechanism to build URL agnostic static pages of your website as visitors render your site.
+Once enabled, the plugin slowly builds your site.
+(An upcoming, free assistant plugin will provide detailed monitoring and manually triggered full site processing of outstanding uncached pages.)

-Unlike traditional static site plugins that require full re-builds or database schema changes, **Static Cache Wrangler is zero-impact** —
+Unlike traditional static site plugins that require full site crawls or database schema changes, **Static Cache Wrangler is zero-impact** —
 * It does not add custom database tables or modify your schema.
 * All plugin options, cron jobs, and transients are automatically cleaned up upon uninstall.
 * Your WordPress database remains exactly as it was before installation.
+* By default all processes run asyncronously in the background.
 * An optional performance profiler allows developers and system admins to get a granular view of resources and performace related to this plugin.

 **Perfect for:**
 * Creating fully offline or portable copies of WordPress sites
 * Rsyncing to read-only Nginx failover servers for high availability
-* Publishing WordPress content to Amazon S3, Netlify, or static CDNs
+* Publishing WordPress content to Amazon S3®, Netlify®, or static CDNs
 * Geo-distributing cached static copies for fast global reads
 * Archiving, demos, and secure client deliverables
+* Sites 100 post + pages or less (assistant plugin will expand this to sites up to 1K post/pages)
+* Admins who need multi-site support

+**Detailed Testing and Profiling:**
+* Triggering of page rendering requires 1-2MB of PHP memory for the duration of the process.
+* Average processing duration is less than 500 ms (meaning memory consumption is quickly released)
+* Average asset (JS, CSS, image) batch processing is less than 100 ms
+* WordPress Core and theme rendering is generally 20-25 MB; SCW usage keeps total memory below 30 MB
+* CLI commands are even more efficient

+**Funding Model**
+* This plugin and all companion plugins will remain 100% free (true WordPress style)
+* Want to make a donation?
+Consider purchasing a copy of the author's book on command-line interfaces for yourself or as a gift.  https://moderncli.dev

 ---